Internship, Mentoring & Leadership Programs

 PACE Mentoring Program: P.A.C.E. is an after-school program organized by PPS Career & Technical Education that connects students to the professional construction trades.
 Students learn from field professionals in the areas of carpentry, electric, sheet metal and plumbing about the work done in the trades and explore career fields within the industry.
 Past recruitment timeframe: December

-Architecture, Construction & Engineering (ACE): Juniors & Seniors interested in Architecture, Construction, and Engineering gain hands on experience, build a professional network, and compete in teams for scholarship money.
+Architecture, Construction & Engineering (ACE) Mentor of Oregon: Juniors & Seniors interested in Architecture, Construction, and Engineering gain hands on experience, build a professional network, and compete in teams for scholarship money.
 Last year $72,000 in scholarships was awarded.
 This no-cost after-school program will meet virtually from January-May 2020 and gives students the opportunity to work directly with practicing professionals in the ACE fields.
-Deadline: Friday, 11/20, 5:00PM.
-Please complete the 2-part application.
-1) Oregon application (updated link) 2) National registration (students new to ACE scroll down to create an account)
+Past recruitment: October/November

 Pacific NW Carpenters Institute Construction Trades Internship: Multi-faceted, 8-week presentation of various subjects related to carpentry and the construction industry.
 Students in WHS Construction Program.
 Past recruitment timeframe: April/May